xunilrj/sandbox/sources/javascript/webgpu/Readme.md

 ![Vertices](images/vertexatts.gif?raw=true)

+## Setup the Pipeline

 Now we can create the pipeline.

 1 - Primitive Topology
 2 - Vertex State
 3 - Rasterizer State
 4 - Fragment State
-5 - Depth-Stencil Test State
-6 - Color State
+5 - Color State

 Each of these parts are sub-system of its own, so we gonna need a specific subpart for each.